-Scott McGuinness returns for his 12th year as the Sports Information Director at Washington & Jefferson College in 2012-13.
+Scott McGuinness returns for his 13th year as the Sports Information Director at Washington & Jefferson College during the 2013-14 academic year.

 A 2000 graduate of Shippensburg University, McGuinness oversees the promotion of Washington & Jefferson's highly-competitive, 24-sport athletic program to local and national media.
 He has served as the host of 10 NCAA Division III Tournament games (7 football, 2 soccer, 1 basketball) as well as numerous ECAC Championship events.
 McGuinness has helped 12 W&J student-athletes earn Academic All-America awards since his arrival on campus.

 He has twice been selected as the Division III Sports Information Director of the Year by the CWPA and was honored as the 2006 NCAA Division III Great Lakes Region SID of the Year by the AVCA.